 History and Development of ELT,

-This conference is two full days of sessions on cutting edge issues related to Language Education and Research.
+The 4th International Conference on Language Education and Research will entail two full days of sessions on cutting edge issues related to Language Education and Research.
 There are also many opportunities for networking and socializing with our colleagues.

-Papers: 20 minutes followed by a 10-minute discussion
+Papers: 30 minutes (incl. a 10-minute discussion

-Workshops: 45 minutes (incl. a 10-minute discussion)
+Workshops: 45 minutes (incl. a 10 minute discussion)